Email alias services compared

 When Emcognito is the better pick

-Choose Emcognito when you want unlimited aliases without an alias cap, reply from any alias on Plus and Pro, passwordless sign-in (magic link or passkey), and one-click suspend or delete so a leaked address has an instant shut-off — all forwarding to your real inbox, with no email bodies stored.
+Choose Emcognito when you want unlimited aliases without an alias cap, reply from your alias, passwordless sign-in (magic link or passkey), and one-click suspend or delete so a leaked address has an instant shut-off — all forwarding to your real inbox, with no email bodies stored.

 Frequently asked questions